radius-project/docs/docs/content/concepts/overview/_index.md

 ## Next step

-Now that you have an overview of Project Radius, learn more about the Radius app model:
+Now that you have an overview of Project Radius, learn more about how it works:

-{{< button text="Learn about the app model" page="appmodel-concept" size="btn-lg" color="success" >}}
+{{< button text="Learn about the Radius architecture" page="architecture" size="btn-lg" color="success" >}}